wendahere/JAWS/path/to/Sean.md

 There were two problems:
 1. It does not charge properly
 2. It does not output 8V and the voltage was always decreasing.
 It also does not have current flowing through when it is at active mode.

-Thus, I needed to change the power circuit and that
+I tried to make another design but to no avail

 # Week 15
 This was